dpryan79/MethIndelRealigner/README.md

  * During graph DFS traversal, only vertices with in-degree >1 need to be tracked.
 This is similar to a clever memory-saving trick that minia uses.
 Similarly, switching to a hash would use a little more memory but end up being faster.
  * Add a license (probably MIT-style)
  * Add CRAM support.
+ * Determine an optimal k-mer size that generally finds the fewest paths traversing an ROI while cycles are allowed.
+This can then become the default.